Chapter

 learned that many, if not all, of the Margygr could.
 But I’d learned so

-I had just started accepting things.
-Which was why I didn’t react when
+had just started accepting things.
+Which was why I didn’t react when a

-a huge vampire grabbed me, spun me around, and planted a fang-filled
+huge vampire grabbed me, spun me around, and planted a fang-filled kiss

-I’d shifted him through the portal a minute ago and thus saved his
+shifted him through the portal a minute ago and thus saved his life,

-intended for a spell to hold the ceiling up, or what was left of it,
+been intended for a spell to hold the ceiling up, or what was left of

-but it hadn’t worked because it wasn’t just the room collapsing.
-It had
+it, but hadn’t worked because it wasn’t just the room collapsing.
+It

-been the whole world, which was why the Margygr had been killed before they
+knew was that the Margygr had been killed before they could direct

-could direct their magic anywhere and why the rest of us had been about
+their magic anywhere, and the rest of us had been about to follow suit

 I could do that,